influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 If it is not set to true or included it is treated as false.
-This only has an effect on the first execution of the plugin, it will print out any ObjectName/Instance/Counter combinations asked for that does not match.
+This only has an effect on the first execution of the plugin, it will print out any ObjectName/Instance/Counter combinations asked for that do not match.
 Useful when debugging new configurations.

 #### FailOnMissing
 *Internal*

-This key should not be used, it is for testing purposes only.
+This key should not be used.
+It is for testing purposes only.
-It is a simple bool, if it is not set to true or included this is treaded as false.
+It is a simple bool.
+If it is not set to true or included this is treated as false.
 If this is set to true, the plugin will abort and end prematurely if any of the combinations of ObjectName/Instances/Counters are invalid.